-STEP 3 - DETERMINATION (SDCL § 27A-10-9.1)
+STEP 3: DETERMINATION (SDCL § 27A-10-9.1)

-Upon completion of the hearing, the CBMI may order the involuntary commitment of the person not to exceed 90 days if an adult; 45 days if a minor; if a majority of the board finds by clear and convincing evidence that:
+Upon completion of the hearing, the CBMI may order the involuntary commitment of the person if it makes the following findings by clear and convincing evidence:

-- 1. The person meets the involuntary commitment criteria in SDCL§ 27A-1-2 or SDCL 27A-15-29, as explained above; - 2.
+- 1. The person meets the involuntary commitment criteria in SDCL§ 27A-1-2, as explained above; - 2.
 The person needs and is likely to benefit from the treatment which is proposed; and - 3.
 The commitment is to the least restrictive treatment alternative.
+(SDCL § 27A-1-1 (15))